The Best Anime Streaming Sites for 2023: Free & Paid

 Speaking of the index, Animepahe has thousands of anime videos available for streaming on the site.
 Since the entire site is free, this is a perfect way to watch the anime you want without spending any money.

-When you click on the show you want to watch, you’re taken to a summary page that’s similar to what you’d find on Netflix.
+When you click on the show you want to watch, you’re taken to a summary page similar to what you’d find on Netflix.
 There you’ll find details about the show, such as the English name, how many episodes there are, and whether the anime is done airing.

 GENOAnime

-GENO Anime doesn’t have the best looking website, but it’s fun to scroll through rows of anime to see what catches your eye.
+GENO Anime doesn’t have the best-looking website, but it’s fun to scroll through rows of anime to see what catches your eye.

-On the main menu, there’s the option to search for a specific anime to stream, find a random anime, check the release schedule or browse what’s on the site.
-Though the layout isn’t the best, it’s still easy to use the menu and get around the site.
-The imagery is reminiscent of the early 2000’s anime sites you might remember.
+On the main menu, there’s the option to search for a specific anime to stream, find a random anime, check the release schedule, or browse what’s on the site.

 Best Anime Streaming Sites: GenoAnime

-If you click on browse, you can sort by season, type of anime or genre.
+If you click browse, you can sort by season, type of anime, or genre.
 Best of all, there is no fee to use the site, so you aren’t going to waste time or money on finding anime only to be upset if a link is broken or an episode is missing.

 Some newer anime are available, such as Kimetsu no Yaiba’s dub.
-If you click on the show you’d like to watch, a full list of available episodes populates at the bottom of the screen.
+If you click on the show you’d like to watch, a complete list of available episodes populates at the bottom of the screen.

 The nice thing about GENOAnime is that there were no ads when I was browsing.
-GENO Anime has an Instagram, Discord and Facebook page.
-It also has two sister sites, GENODrama and GENOMovies.
+GENO Anime has an Instagram, Discord, and Facebook page.

 Aniorb